hostnet/entity-plugin-lib/README.md

 If you want to extend an entity from your main application, you can use the ```entity-bundle-dir``` setting in the extra section of your composer.json.

+If you do not want to generate interfaces, you can set the ```generate-interfaces``` setting to ```false``` in the extra setting of your composer.json.
+We will change this to being the default behaviour in a future release.

 For a quick overview have a look at the [cheatsheet][cheatsheet].

 [aop]: http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.95.2500&rep=rep1&type=pdf "Aspect-oriented programming"